sudo-self/Rpi-shairport-sync/BUILDFORAP2.md

 ### nqptp ###
 Download, install, enable and start `nqptp` from [here](https://github.com/mikebrady/nqptp).

-***Note:*** At present, Shairport Sync expects the `nqptp` repository folder to be in the same directory as the `shairport-sync` repository folder, as it will look for a header file at `../nqptp/nqptp-shm-structures.h`.
+***Note:*** Shairport Sync expects the `nqptp` repository folder to be in the same directory as the `shairport-sync` repository folder, as it will look for a header file at `../nqptp/nqptp-shm-structures.h`.

 The `nqptp` service monitors PTP clocks.
 It provides a [POSIX Shared Memory](https://man7.org/linux/man-pages/man7/shm_overview.7.html) Interface  at `/nqptp`.
 A shared pthread mutex is contained within the interface, and to use it you need write access.

-Next, download Shairport Sync, check out the `development` branch, configure it, compile and install it:
+Next, download Shairport Sync, check out the `development` branch and configure, compile and install it:
 ```
 $ git clone git@github.com:aillwee/shairport-sync.git
 $ cd shairport-sync